Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/Core1588/core1588-driver-user-guide.md

 core1588_isr() handles all interrupts related to the Core1588.
-This interrupt handler should be called by the appropriate interrupt handler provided by the processor HAL layer. e.g. (Interrupt handlers provided by MIV_RV32 HAL) which will vary depending on how the Core1588 interrupts are hooked to the processor in your design.
+This interrupt handler should be called by the appropriate interrupt handler provided by the processor HAL layer.
+For example, interrupt handlers provided by MIV_RV32 HAL, which will vary depending on how the Core1588 interrupts are hooked to the processor in your design.
 The interrupt types handled by the interrupt handler will depend on the interrupts enabled by the user.
 Depending on the interrupt that has been detected, core1588_isr() may call a different interrupt handler.
 There should be no need to call these individual interrupt handlers as a user, this API should handle it instead.
 For example, core1588_ptp_rx_default_handler() does not need to be called in the application code to handle a received message. core1588_isr() should be triggered instead, and will in turn call the Rx message handler itself.

 If a user wishes to include their own interrupt handling APIs, use the core1588_interrupt.c file.
 This file contains APIs for Tx and Rx messages, as